Pet Health Certificates in Dedham, MA

 Does my pet need to be microchipped for international travel?

 Most countries require pets to be microchipped with an ISO-standard chip before entry.
-The microchip must be implanted before or at the same time as the rabies vaccine for the vaccine to be considered valid in many international contexts.
+The microchip must often be implanted before or at the same time as the rabies vaccine for the vaccine to be considered valid in many international contexts.
 If your pet isn’t yet microchipped, visit our microchipping page to learn more.

 Can Castlerock Veterinary Hospital help me understand the specific requirements for my destination country?